kanbanyte/sepb/assessments/evaluation.md

 Participant recruitment would be done through social media.

 # Training
-The participant will be briefed on what the purpose of the pick-and-place task is and what their role is.
+The participant will receive an introduction to the objectives of the pick-and-place task and their assigned role.\
-They will also be taught how to assemble the device from the parts once they are placed in front of them, and will be informed on where to stand so as to be at a safe distance from the cobot when it is operating.
+Additionally, they will be instructed on assembling the device using the provided parts and guided on maintaining a safe distance from the cobot during its operation.

 # Procedure
 Participants will undertake the usability evaluation test at the Swinburne Usability Laboratory located in the AS building.